 Enzo Minarelli – Poema (1977-1985)

-+ EM about the difference between poetry and music
++ EM on the difference between poetry and music

 Demetrio Stratos – Le Sirene (1978)